djvill/APLS/doc/how-to-use/your-first-search.md

 > Some searches will return results quickly, but more complex searches or searches involving a lot of transcripts may take a longer time to complete.
 > As long as the search progress bar is being displayed, it means that APLS is working on doing your search!

-After the search is complete, the number of results found is displayed beneath the progress bar and a link to _Display results_ is shown that will take you to the search results page.
+After the search is complete, the number of results found is displayed beneath the progress bar and a link to _Display results_ is shown that will take you to the <span class="apls-page">Search results</span> page.
-For information on using the search results page, go to the [Exporting data]({{ '/doc/export-data' | relative_url }}) documentation.
+For information on using the <span class="apls-page">Search results</span> page, go to the [Exporting data]({{ '/doc/export-data' | relative_url }}) documentation.